Academic regulation I-3 - Program of studies

 3.1.
 Categories of Offered Programs (since 2006)

-An undergraduate degree requiring the equivalent of four years of studies and at least 120 units with the required cumulative grade point average (CGPA)and diploma grade point average (DGPA), except in specific cases approved by the Senate (i.e. Bachelor in Journalism).
+An undergraduate degree requiring the equivalent of four years of studies and at least 120 units with the required cumulative grade point average (CGPA), except in specific cases approved by the Senate (i.e. Bachelor in Journalism).
 There are six types of honours bachelor’s degrees:

 a) Honours bachelor's